 On February 6, the City of Memphis Division of Housing and Community Development hosted its second annual Memphis Heritage Trail Trailblazer Awards.

-“We believe that it is important to honor the individuals and organizations that have made significant contributions to the rich culture and history of the city,” said HCD Director Paul Young to High Ground News.
+“We believe it is important to honor the individuals and organizations that have made significant contributions to the rich culture and history of the city,” said HCD Director Paul Young.

-This year’s winners were all women who’ve made a significant contribution to advancing civil and human rights and upholding the city’s tradition of African-American arts and business in Memphis.
+This year’s winners were all women who’ve made a significant contribution to advancing civil and human rights and upholding the city’s tradition of black arts and business in Memphis.

 “Women have always played an integral role in advancing causes that improve the circumstances for individuals and families, and we believe that it is important to show the broad spectrum of contributions to the broader public,” said Young.

-The honorees included: Chrysti Chandler, Bev Johnson, Deidre Malone, Carey Moore, Deanie Parker, Patrice Bates Thompson, Linda Steel, Miriam DeCosta-Willis, PhD and the National Civil Rights Museum.
+The honorees included: Chrysti Chandler, Bev Johnson, Deidre Malone, Carey Moore, Deanie Parker, Patrice Bates Thompson, Linda Steel, Dr. Miriam DeCosta-Willis, and the National Civil Rights Museum.